Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: E3VQA Benchmark

 \subsection{Motivation and Objectives}

-When compared to single-image setting, LVLM incorporating multi-view images faces a number of challenges.
+When compared to a single-image setting, LVLMs incorporating multi-view images face a number of challenges.
 First, the model needs to identify which image and what regions in an image are relevant to the question.
-Second, the model needs to filter out redundant contents appearing in both views.
+Second, the model needs to filter out redundant content appearing in both views.
 Third, the model should deliberately extract `complementary' cues from both views to generate a complete answer.
 Because a single image is provided per question for the conventional visual question answering (VQA) benchmark, they cannot evaluate multi-image reasoning capabilities.
-See Appendix for a detailed overview of existing benchmarks.

-To address this gap, we introduce E3VQA, a multiple-choice benchmark specifically designed for paired ego–exo images.
+To address this gap, we introduce E3VQA, a multiple-choice benchmark specifically designed for paired ego-exo images.
 Each question is accompanied by a set of plausible but incorrect options (i.e., \textit{distractors}) that target typical failure patterns.
 These patterns include relying solely on one image (ego or exo), ignoring visual input altogether, or failing to merge complementary information from both views.
-These carefully crafted distractors enable E3VQA to precisely evaluate a model’s ability to reason across ego–exo image pairs.
+These carefully crafted distractors enable E3VQA to precisely evaluate a model’s ability to reason across ego-exo image pairs.